exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-24.png)

 If you are interested, you can click on the operator dropdown to see many other data type specific operators that are supported out-of-the-box.
-If you are familiar with R and want to extend, you can always go to 'Custom' tab and start typing your 'filter' conditions the way you like.
+If you are familiar with R and want to customize it further, you can always go to 'Custom' tab and start typing your 'filter' conditions the way you like.

 ![](images/quick-start-23.png)